percona/k8spsmdb-docs/docs/users.md

 You can change `users` section in the `deploy/cr.yaml` configuration file at the cluster creation time, and adjust it over time.

-You can specify a new user in `deploy/cr.yaml` configuration file, setting the user's login name and database, a reference to a key in a Secret resource containing user's password, as well as MongoDB roles on various databases which should be assigned to this user.
+You can specify a new user in `deploy/cr.yaml` configuration file, setting the user's login name and database, a reference to a key in some Secret resource that contains user's password, as well as MongoDB roles on various databases which should be assigned to this user.
 You can find detailed description of the corresponding options in the [Custom Resource reference](operator.md#operator-users-section), and here is a self-explanatory example:

 ``` {.bash data-prompt="$"}
 ...